sanskrit/learnsanskrit.org/content/vyakarana/tinanta/dhatu.md

 The root {s kR} has the {s it} sounds {s Du} and {s J}.
 In other words, we can say that it is {s-dfn Dvit} ("having {s Du} as an {s it}") and {s-dfn Jit}.
-{s Dvit} roots can use a special suffix that we will study in a later unit.
+{s Dvit} roots are allowed to use the {s -tri} nominal suffix, which is minor and rare.
 And {s Jit} roots have a special function that we will study in our lesson on {s parasmaipada} and {s Atmanepada} endings.

 Not all {s it} letters have some special meaning.
 For example: